julzelements/MerchantsGuideToTheGalaxy/README.md

 command+A, Command+c and command+v all work with the Simulator
 command+(left arrow) can rotate the screen for more screen real estate.

+Source Files:
+All the classes and view controllers are in "MerchantsGuideToTheGalaxy" folder.

 Additional Functionality:
 Although it was not requested, I added functionality.
 If the text in "Program Output" matches the text in "Test Output",